Sweet bakingfrangipanepearstartelettes

 + 125 g of fresh raspberries and/or other fruits of choice

 Note: To keep this recipe easy and simple I bake the tart, base and filling, in one go.
-The bottom does not go soggy this way when I bake it, but it is not exactly crisp either.
+The bottom does not go soggy this way when I bake it, but it is not totally crisp either.
 This is absolutely no problem, the tart is perfectly delicious.
 But…if you are looking for a perfectly baked, crisp bottom I would suggest blind baking the pastry for 10 minutes before filling it.

 Making the Frangipane and Raspberry Tart